Nick Rolovich: Seattle Sea Dragons

 On September 14, 2023, Seattle Sea Dragons head coach Jim Haslett announced that Nick Rolovich would become the team's offensive coordinator for the 2024 season.
 However, on December 31, 2023, reports emerged that the Sea Dragons would not be included in the merger between the XFL and USFL to form the United Football League (UFL), effectively disbanding the team.

 California (2025–present)

 On December 13, 2024, California Golden Bears head coach Justin Wilcox announced the hiring of Nick Rolovich as a senior offensive assistant.
+Upon Wilcox's firing on November 23, 2025, general manager Ron Rivera announced Rolovich would be the interim head coach for Cal's last home game against SMU and its bowl game.
+Under new head coach Tosh Lupoi, Rolovich will continue as assistant head coach and quarterbacks coach with the Bears.